zhugezifang/graphmaker/public/posts/line-graph-maker.en.md

 ## Is the Line Graph Maker Free to use?

 yes, it is free to use.You can use it without any restrictions to generate line graphs.

+## Can I create smoothed line chart by use the Line Graph Maker?

+Yes, you can try to set the Y-axis Scale of the line chart to smooth,then it will be a smoothed line chart.